matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 returned in topological ordering.
 Pagination and limiting shall also apply to topological ordering.

-If the API call specifies an `event_type` or `rel_type`, this filter will be applied to nested relations just as it is applied to direct relations.
+Filters specified via `event_type` or `rel_type` will only be applied to the leaves of the graph formed by the related events, even if their only relation to the original given event is through an intermediate event that does not match these filters.

 ## Potential issues